ZoqueLabs/website/_drafts/seeking_seeker.md

 Reverse tunnels create a bridge between the local VM port and a public URL in HTTPS; This is how we expose the Seeker that is already running out, just for testing.

-In this experiment we tested one of the options that [The Hackers Choice repo](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet?tab=readme-ov-file#https) has with tricks of this type, but you can experiment with others.
+In this experiment we tested one of the options that a [The Hackers Choice repo](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet?tab=readme-ov-file#https) has with tricks of this type, but you can experiment with others.

 🔹 **`localhost.run` with SSH**

 It is the fastest way because you don't need to install anything additional, just use SSH.

-In `tmux`, with the panel that Seeker is running, you open the tunnel panel with `Ctrl-b %` (if you want it vertical) and you can use `Ctrl-b or` to move between panels.
+In `tmux`, in the panel that Seeker is running, you open the tunnel panel with `Ctrl-b %` (if you want it vertical) and you can use `Ctrl-b o` to move between panels.
 Here you just put the command:

 ```bash
 ssh -R80:0:8080 -or StrictHostKeyChecking=accept-new nokey@localhost.run